What is the UIGEA?

-Adopted in 2006 amid dreams of thwarting underage gambling and plugging up a leak in Uncle Sam’s pockets, the UIGEA has had almost 2 full years to prove its worth, which indeed it did.
-Underage gambling is as rampant as ever, and instead of saving money, the piece of legislation often billed as being one of the “worst written sections of the US Code, has punched several new holes into the federal budget.
+The UIGEA, also known as the Unlawful Internet Gambling Enforcement Act of 2006 is United States legislation.
+Adopted in 2006 amid dreams of regulating online gambling and thwarting underage gambling.
+The UIGEA has had almost 2 full years to prove its worth, which it has not done.
+Underage gambling is as rampant as ever.
+Instead instead of saving money, the piece of legislation often billed as being one of the “worst written sections of the US Code, has punched several new holes into the federal budget.

-By scaring online gambling companies off, and by confining them to the Caribbean to Gibraltar or to Malta, the UIGEA has effectively made it impossible for US players to seek damages or justice in any shape or form in case they get sucked into a scam.
-Take the latest online poker cheating scandal for instance.
-Ultimate Bet has dragged on the investigation it launched into alleged super-user accounts for 6 months now, with no likely conclusion in sight.
-They may as well sweep the whole thing under the rug (I’m not sure that’s not exactly what they’re attempting to do) and there would be no authority that could effectively intervene to hold them responsible.
+By scaring online gambling companies off, the UIGEA has effectively made it impossible for US players to seek justice in case they get sucked into a scam.
+Take the Ultimate Bet poker cheating scandal for instance.
+Ultimate Bet has dragged on the investigation for years with no likely conclusion in sight.
+They may as well sweep the whole thing under the rug.
+There would be no authority that could effectively intervene to hold them responsible.

-After the Main Event of the 2008 WSOP began with a speech on how opposition to the bill is growing within the Congress, the UIGEA has been the target of a steady flow of bigger and smaller jabs.
+After the Main Event of the 2008 WSOP began with a speech on how opposition to the bill is growing within Congress.
+The UIGEA has been the target of a steady flow of bigger and smaller jabs.

-Congressman James McDermott introduced a bill recently which seeks to turn online gambling and poker into a source of revenue for the federal budget.
-It sets the amount which can be potentially acquired this way to $8- 42 billion, money which would be spent on foster-program participants and on the reeducation of the workforce which is the hardest hit by the unfavorable economic conditions.
+Congressman James McDermott introduced a bill which seeks to turn online gambling and poker into a source of revenue for the federal budget.
+It sets the amount which can be potentially acquired this way to $8- 42 billion.
+Money money which would be spent on foster-program participants.
+Also the reeducation of the workforce which is the hardest hit by the unfavorable economic conditions.

-The bottom line is, as more and more interests queue up behind those opposing the UIGEA, and as more and more funds pile up on their behalf, the most ambiguous and difficult to decipher gambling law ever to be passed in the US is looking increasingly shaky.
+The bottom line is that more and more people want the UIGEA repealed.
+It is the most ambiguous and difficult to decipher gambling law ever to be passed in the USA.

 When will the UIGEA Fall?